svofski/yamashnik/README.md

 =========
 YIS503II MSX-2 MSXNET hardware + software

+This package facilitates use of a remote MSX-2 workstation equipped with network module.
+The only known instance of such workstation is Yamaha YIS503II that used to be deployed in Russian schools in the 1980s.

+To operate, a hardware adapter is needed for the PC.
+It's a USB to Serial converter with optocouplers needed to connect to MSX workstations.
+KiCad schematics and PCB layout are provided.

+The host software supports 3 different modes:
+1. CP/M upload: files can be uploaded to the RAM disk of builtin CP/M into remote machine
+2. BASIC send: BASIC and ROM files can be transferred over network to remote machines
+3. A special version of MSX-DOS can be deployed to the remote machine.
+Its transfers file system requests to the host machine, which then becomes a file server.
+Disk based MSX-DOS software can be used using this mode.

 CONTENTS
 --------
 - `kicad/` USB to MSXNET adapter schematic + PCB layout for home making